 Since the range of mmWave bands is short, 802.11ad/ay APs may need to be densely deployed for certain use cases.
-Under such network densification, beam coordination, and interference management becomes necessary. \textcite{mohamed2017coordinated} propose an architecture to reduce cross-beam interference by applying statistical learning to construct a radio map of the network environment, which serves as input for beam selection.
-In this scenario, signalling is carried over the WiFi network in the 5~GHz band through a centralized AP controller. \textcite{zhou2019deep} propose a \ac{DNN}-based solution to optimize the beams in a centrally-managed AP deployment.
-Their solution is able to achieve nearly the same performance as an optimization algorithm at a fraction of the computational time.
+Under such network densification, beam coordination, and interference management become necessary. \textcite{mohamed2017coordinated} reduce cross-beam interference by applying statistical learning to construct a radio map of the network environment, which serves as input for beam selection.
+In this scenario, signaling is carried over the Wi-Fi network in the 5~GHz band through a centralized AP controller. \textcite{zhou2019deep} optimize the beams in a centrally-managed deployment with a \ac{DNN}-based solution.
+Their solution achieves nearly the same performance as an optimization algorithm at a fraction of the computational time.

 A related problem in dense deployment scenarios is the association between user stations and \acp{AP}, especially since next-generation stations will have multi-homing capabilities (i.e., methods allowing sustained connectivity to multiple \acp{AP}).
-This leads to an interesting user-to-multiple \acp{AP} association problem, which can be solved using \ac{ML} methods. \textcite{dinh2021deep} consider a generic \ac{WLAN} where users can autonomously learn, using their own \ac{DQN}, which \acp{AP} to connect to and using which band (sub-6 GHz or \ac{mmWave}).
+This leads to an interesting user-to-multiple \acp{AP} association problem, which is solved using \ac{ML} methods. \textcite{dinh2021deep} consider a generic \ac{WLAN} where users can autonomously learn, using their own \ac{DQN}, which \acp{AP} to connect to and using which band (sub-6 GHz or \ac{mmWave}).